 Inman finished her career with 1,505 points, 8th-most in ORU program history, and she ranks as the school’s career leader in assists, with 668.

 The former Jaci Bigham and her husband, Tyler, a former Harlem-Globetrotter, were married in the summer of 2014.
-They reside in Tulsa with their son, Brooks.
+They reside in Tulsa with their two sons, Brooks and Brody.